howard8888/workspace/README.md

 * Retain the ability to do reproducible experiments by disabling LlmBackend or constraining its use.
 * Still benefit from LLM capabilities in scenario design, parameter sampling, and narrative explanation.

-A limitation of our proposal is that designing coherent interactions among multiple backends (especiallyphysics and real sensors) is non-trivial and may require careful calibration.Another challenge is ensuring that PerceptionAdapter can gracefully handlemissing or uncertain data when transitioning to real sensors.

-* * *

-**5 FutureWork**

-Pending.

-* * *

-**6 Conclusion**

-For the CCA8’s environmentalsimulation,  have proposed a hybridenvironment architecture designed to support the development of CCA8, acolumnar cognitive architecture with a graph-based internal world model, as itprogresses from simple simulations to robot embodiment.
-The key elements are:

-* A stable agent-facing **EnvObservation** interface and action API.
-* A canonical **EnvState** maintained by the environment, distinct from the agent’s WorldGraph.
-* A **HybridEnvironment** orchestrator that combines multiple backends—finite-state scripted environment, physics simulator, RL-style MDP evaluator, LLM-driven event generator, and robot sensor interface.
-* A **PerceptionAdapter** that translates EnvState into predicates, cues, and optional raw channels suitable for CCA8’s internal mechanisms.

-By separating the agent’sinternal world model from the environment’s canonical state, and by allowingbackends to be added or swapped without changing the agent–environmentinterface, this design aims to minimize architectural churn while supporting along-term trajectory: from a hand-crafted newborn-goat storyboard, throughincreasingly realistic simulators, to partial and ultimately full real-worldsensing.

-* * *

 # Tutorial on Environment Module Technical Features

-> **Note:** Code will evolve over time, but the core ideas in this section should remain stable for the project.
+**Note:** Code will evolve over time, but the core ideas in this section should remain stable for the project.
 (Nov 25 - HS)

-###

-### 1. Purpose and mental model
+## 1. Purpose and mental model

 The **Environment module** (`cca8_env.py`) is the “world side” of CCA8.
 It simulates the **external environment** the agent lives in (ground, 3D space, time, mom goat, weather, etc.), while the main CCA8 modules simulate the **brain + body** of the agent (WorldGraph, controller, columns, features, temporal context).